 We are subject to significant environmental regulation and environmental compliance expenditures and liabilities.
 Our businesses are subject to many environmental laws and regulations, particularly with respect to discharges of pollutants and other emissions on or into land, water and air, and the disposal and remediation of hazardous substances or other contaminants and, in the past, the restoration and reforestation of timberlands.
 Compliance with these laws and regulations is a significant factor in our business.
-We have incurred and expect to continue to incur significant expenditures to comply with applicable environmental laws and regulations.
-Moreover, some or all of the environmental laws and regulations to which we are subject could become more stringent in the future.
+We have incurred and expect to continue to incur significant expenditures to comply with applicable environmental laws and regulations to which we are subject could become more stringent in the future.
 Our failure to comply with applicable environmental laws and regulations and permit requirements could result in civil or criminal fines or penalties or enforcement actions, including regulatory or judicial orders enjoining or curtailing operations or requiring corrective measures, installation of pollution control equipment or remedial actions.